 One helmet manufacturer that’s making a big impression with helmets for toddlers and little kids is Nutcase Helmets.
 Sporting a variety of kid-approved designs, Nutcase immediately appeals to the younger generation while the quality and technology that goes into Nutcase helmets get the thumbs up from their parents.

-The Nutcase Little Nutty Helmet is available from several vendors.
+The Nutcase Little Nutty Helmet is available from Amazon.

 Starting with a sturdy injection-molded ABS (Acrylonitrile Butadiene Styrene) shell with an EPS (Expanded PolyStyrene) foam liner to protect your little one’s head from falls, Nutcase helmets are also equipped with a MIPS (Multi-Directional Impact Protection System) liner to protect your child’s brain from rotational impacts.